 Porosity between Politics and the Economy addresses the relationships between politics and the economy in deeply original ways.
-It is motivated by a sense of urgency derived from both the failure of modern capitalism to fulfill its promise and the consequences of the environmental crisis.
+It is a book motivated by a sense of urgency aroused by both the failure of modern capitalism and the environmental crisis.

-Egidius Berns argues that the relations between politics and the economy are porous, and subsequently, he investigates the consequences of this porosity.
-By mapping out of a number of conceptual fault lines that constitute the weaknesses of post-industrial capitalist societies, Berns provides a fresh look at the current crisis of western capitalism and democracy.
+Egidius Berns argues that the relations between politics and the economy are porous, and he investigates the consequences of this porosity.
+By mapping out of a number of conceptual fault lines that underpin the weaknesses of post-industrial capitalist societies, Berns provides a fresh look at the current crisis of open societies.

-Finally, the book offers a preliminary elucidation of a path to reform the relations between the economy and politics, by analyzing the web of conceptual connections that link them and inform any possible configuration between them.
-It finds a way into the future in a certain ethics of restraint and combativeness.
+But the book also preliminarily points to a path to reforming the relations between the economy and politics.
+By analyzing the web of conceptual connections that will continue to inform any possible configuration between them, it finds a way into a future characterized by a certain ethics that combines restraint and combativeness.”